NanoComp/meep/doc/docs/FAQ.md

 Meep was originally developed as part of graduate research at MIT.
 The project is now being maintained by [Simpetus](http://www.simpetus.com) and the open-source community on [GitHub](https://github.com/stevengj/meep).

+### Where can I ask questions regarding Meep-related issues?

+There is a public [mailing list](http://ab-initio.mit.edu/cgi-bin/mailman/listinfo/meep-discuss) for users to discuss all issues related to installation, setting up simulations, post-processing output, etc. A good place to start is the [list archives](https://www.mail-archive.com/meep-discuss@ab-initio.mit.edu/) which includes all postings since 2006 spanning a large number and variety of discussion topics.
+[Simpetus](http://www.simpetus.com), a company started by Meep's developers, provides professional consulting services for photonic design and modeling including development of turn-key simulation modules as well as training and technical support for getting up and running with Meep.

 Installation
 ------------